 I couldn’t apply for my passport there and then, so I have had to make an appointment at the Post Office to get that done.
 Until I get my US Passport I can’t leave the country, which is a little bit worrying for anyone who has family or friends overseas, just in case anything happens that requires you to travel in an emergency.

 I also completed a form to update my Social Security status to Citizen, and felt sorry for the solitary guy from Social Security who had to deal with all the applications.
 He had a desk outside the building, where it had been raining at one point, but in any case was really hot and humid.
 The desk was in a corner of the building, and he had over 150 people both trying to take forms to complete as well as hand completed forms in to him, all in a narrow space.
 It took a while for him to take my form because of people coming up and thrusting theirs in front of him, which was rather rude, and it’s not in my nature to do that.
 When he did take mine I thanked him, which almost nobody else did either.
 At least he acknowledged that.
 They could have found a place inside for him and maybe given him an assistant, that would have helped a lot.

-So now I just have to get my passport, and I will be 100% valid to come and go and won’t have to worry about my green card expiring either.
+So now I just have to get my passport, and I will be 100% legally certified to enter and exit the USA, and I won’t have to worry about my green card expiring either.

 One of the most important parts of succeeding with your application to become an American Citizen is to pass the knowledge test, which determines how much you know about the USA.

 You are unlikely to pass this test without a lot of studying, and one thing is certain, it’s a hard test, and many people who were born in the USA would struggle to answer all the questions correctly, so if you really want to become an American Citizen, which isn’t cheap, you do need to learn the facts.

 So, if you are applying to take up American Citizenship, I wish you well.
 Please leave a comment to let us know how you got on and if your application was successful or not.